Vessel Closure

 2. As with all catheter-based procedures, infection is a possibility.
 Observe sterile technique at all times when using the Perclose ProGlide™ SMC System.
 Employ appropriate groin management, as per hospital protocol, post procedure and post hospital discharge to prevent infection.

-4. Do not deploy the Perclose ProGlide™ SMC device at an angle greater than 45 degrees, as this may cause a cuff miss.
+4. Do not deploy the Perclose ProGlide™ Device at an elevated angle against resistance as this may cause a cuff miss or device breakage.

-5. There are no reaccess restrictions if previous access site repairs were achieved with Abbott Vascular SMC devices.
+5. There are no reaccess restrictions if previous arteriotomy / venotomy repairs were achieved with Abbott Medical SMC or SMCR systems.

-6. If significant blood flow is present around the Perclose ProGlide™ SMC device, do not deploy needles.
-Remove the Perclose ProGlide™ SMC device over a 0.038" (0.97mm) (or smaller) guidewire and insert an appropriately sized introducer sheath.
+6. If significant blood flow is present around the Perclose ProGlide™ Device, do not deploy needles.
+Remove the device over a 0.038" (0.97 mm) (or smaller) guide wire and insert an appropriately sized sheath.

-7. When pushing the plunger assembly to advance the needles, stabilize the device to ensure the device does not twist or move forward during deployment.
-Twisting the device could lead to needle deflection resulting in a cuff miss.
-Do not use excessive force or repeatedly push the plunger assembly.
+7. Prior to depressing the plunger to advance the needles, stabilize the device by the body to ensure the foot is apposed to the vessel wall and the device does not twist during deployment.
+Twisting (torquing) of the device could lead to needle deflection resulting in a cuff miss.
+Do not use excessive force or repeatedly depress the plunger.
 Excessive force on the plunger during deployment could potentially cause breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.

-9. Do not advance or withdraw the Perclose ProGlide™ SMC device against resistance until the cause of that resistance has been determined (see Section 11.3 Single SMC DEVICE PLACEMENT section).
-Excessive force used to advance or torque the Perclose ProGlide™ SMC device should be avoided, as this may lead to significant vessel damage and / or breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.
+9. Do not advance or withdraw the Perclose ProGlide™ Device against resistance until the cause of that resistance has been determined.
+Excessive force used to advance or torque the Perclose ProGlide™ Device should be avoided, as this may lead to significant vessel damage and / or breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.

-10. If excessive resistance in advancing the Perclose ProGlide™ SMC device is encountered, withdraw the device over a 0.038" (0.97 mm) (or smaller) guidewire and reinsert the introducer sheath or use manual compression.
+10. If excessive resistance in advancing the Perclose ProGlide™ Device is encountered, withdraw the device over a 0.038" (0.97 mm) (or smaller) guide wire and reinsert the introducer sheath or use manual compression.

 11. Remove the Perclose ProGlide™ sheath before tightening the suture.
 Failure to remove the sheath prior to tightening the suture may result in detachment of the tip of the sheath.

-13. During closure of access sites using a procedural sheath > 8F, in the event that bleeding from the femoral access site persists after the use of the Perclose ProGlide™ SMC devices, the physician should assess the situation.
-Based on the physician assessment of the amount of bleeding use manual compression, compression assisted devices and / or a surgical repair to obtain hemostasis.
+14. For catheterization procedures using a procedural sheath > 8F, use manual compression, compression assisted devices, surgical repair, and / or other appropriate treatment methods in the event that bleeding from the femoral access site persists after the use of the Perclose ProGlide™ SMC System to obtain hemostasis.

-14. During closure of access sites using a procedural sheath > 8F, in those cases where the implanting physician is not a vascular surgeon, it is recommended that a vascular surgeon or a surgeon with vascular training be available during the procedure to perform any necessary surgical intervention.
+15. For catheterization procedures using a procedural sheath > 8F, where the operating physician is not a vascular surgeon, it is recommended that a vascular surgeon or a surgeon with vascular training be available during the procedure to perform any necessary vascular surgical intervention.

 • Allergic reaction or hypersensitivity to device components